msw2005/Market-Analysis/README.md

 [ MIT License]

 ## Contact
-For questions or support, please contact the owner at email :alisadiq2018@outlook.com
+For questions or support, please contact the owner at email: alisadiq2018@outlook.com